How to Add a Firefox Plugin: Complete Guide to Installing Browser Extensions

 The history of Firefox plugins dates back to the browser’s early days when Mozilla recognized that users needed more than just a standard web browser.
 They created an ecosystem where developers could build extensions that would run within Firefox itself, accessing browser functions and web content to provide enhanced features.
 This approach revolutionized how we think about browser functionality, moving from a one-size-fits-all model to a customizable platform.

 Today’s Firefox extensions are more powerful and secure than ever before, thanks to Mozilla’s WebExtensions API that ensures better performance and compatibility.
-Learn more about Firefox plugins to understand the technical foundation behind these powerful tools.
+According to Mozilla’s official developer documentation, WebExtensions provide a standardized framework that makes extensions safer, faster, and more maintainable than older plugin architectures.

 Firefox offers several distinct types of plugins, each serving different purposes in your browsing experience.
 Extensions are the most common type – these add new features or modify existing browser behavior (like ad blockers or password managers).
 Themes change your browser’s visual appearance, allowing you to customize colors, backgrounds, and overall aesthetics.